 - Forensic pathologists: These include medical examiners and other professionals who supervise autopsy and clinical forensic examination

-- Forensic scientists: These include forensic professionals working in law enforcement, government or private forensic laboratories to handle many specific tests and analyzes, such as toxicology, ballistics, traces of evidence, and so on
+- Forensic scientists: These include forensic professionals working in law enforcement, government or private forensic laboratories.
+They handle many specific tests and analyzes, such as toxicology, ballistics, traces of evidence, and so on

-- Associated Scientists: These scientists apply their knowledge to forensic science, such as forensic dentists, forensic botanists, forensic anthropologists, and so on.
-These scientists apply their knowledge to the field of forensic science to provide researchers with vital information about the bite-marks to insect infestation.
+- Associated Scientists: These scientists use knowledge to forensic science, such as forensic dentists, forensic botanists, forensic anthropologists etc. They apply their knowledge to provide researchers with vital information.
+Which can be related from bite marks to insect infestation.

-Most forensic scientists study specific physical sciences, such as chemistry or biology, while others seek rooted in chemical or biological forensic science degrees.
+Most forensic scientists study specific physical sciences, such as chemistry or biology.
+But others may seek rooted in chemical or biological forensic science degrees.

 After all this Gyaan, here comes the main point.
 How to be a Forensic Scientist?
 Or how to solve cases like Dr. Salunkhe with ACP Pradyuman 😉